 The best thing you can do for your baby is to start pumping for milk!Nurse

-I didn’t get to see my new baby (Chunbao was immediately transferred to the Children’s Hospital) and now you’re telling to hook up my breasts to a cold machine?
-I dreaded, but pumping was really the only thing I can do during the first couple of NICU days and I’m glad I did just that.
+I didn’t get to see my new baby (Chunbao was immediately transferred to the Children’s Hospital) and now you’re telling me to hook up my breasts to a cold machine?
+I dreaded it, but pumping was really the only thing I can do during the first couple of NICU days and I’m glad I did just that.

 Importance of breast milk for a NICU baby

 For a low birth weight baby like my son, fortified breast milk may be fed in order to make the breast milk more caloric.
-Chunbao was being fed my fortified breast milk through the feeding tube for almost 6 weeks in the NICU.
+Baby Chunbao was being fed my fortified breast milk through the feeding tube for almost 6 weeks in the NICU.

 Building up milk supply does not happen overnight.
 It is a process that takes persistence and determination.
-Once I have that goal in mind, below are the 13 things I’ve done to boost my milk supply.
+Once I have that goal in mind, below are the 13 things I’ve done to boost (and maintain) my milk supply.

 Tip #1: Get a good double electric breast pump

-The NICU most likely have hospital grade pumps for moms to use while visiting the baby so us mommies don’t need to haul our own pump when we visit.
+The NICU most likely has hospital-grade pumps for moms to use while visiting the baby so we mommies don’t need to haul our own pump when we visit.
 The golden standard of hospital-grade pumps is the Medela Symphony breast pump.
 Looks familiar?